This story was updated in October 2020.

 In effect?
 Yes, as of January 2019

-The impact: In addition to making some 2019 premiums higher, the individual mandate repeal means fewer insured Americans; the uninsured population has grown by about 7 million people since early 2017, according to a January Gallup report.
-When those uninsured people need medical care, they’re more likely to rely on emergency departments instead of primary care physicians, says Ruth Linden, an independent patient advocate and president of Tree of Life Health Advocates in San Francisco.
+One consequence of more uninsured people is crowded emergency rooms.
+When uninsured people need medical care, they’re more likely to rely on the ER instead of primary care providers, says Ruth Linden, an independent patient advocate and president of Tree of Life Health Advocates in San Francisco.
 “Emergency rooms are overburdened by people who show up and need to manage their predictable, if not manageable, concerns, and it burdens our already-crumbling infrastructure,” says Linden.

-Expansion of loosely regulated healthcare plans
+Expansion of loosely regulated “skinny” healthcare plans

 In effect?
 Yes, as of August 2018

 Nonqualified short-term plans aren’t subject to the ACA’s essential health benefits requirement.
 That means these plans don’t need to provide free contraception, insure people with pre-existing conditions or include coverage for services such as prescription drugs, maternity care, mental healthcare and substance abuse treatment.
-Given their restrictive benefits, these skimpy plans tend to be cheaper than ACA-compliant plans.
+Given their limited benefits, these skimpy plans tend to be cheaper than ACA-compliant plans.
 But they’re also not supposed to compete with ACA plans.
-Insurance companies intended nonqualified short-term plans to be used as just-in-case safety nets during transitional periods.
+Insurance companies intended for nonqualified short-term plans to be used as just-in-case safety nets during transitional periods.
 Enrollees were only allowed to stay on them for up to three months.
 But the Trump administration extended that limit; people can now keep these plans for up to three years.

-“If people in sizable numbers, the young and healthy, are purchasing plans outside of the general insurance market, the risk pool will be concentrated with heavier users of health insurance.
-This means the cost of healthcare will increase.”
+“If people in sizable numbers, the young and healthy, are purchasing plans outside of the general insurance market, the risk pool will be concentrated with heavier users of health insurance,” says Linden.
+“This means the cost of healthcare will increase.”

 The Right to Try Act